mesosphere/dcos-commons/docs/tutorials/quick-start.md

 ### Overview
 The goal of this quick-start guide is to introduce key concepts which we'll use for modeling real stateful services.

 In this tutorial, we'll build a `hello-world` service.
-The `hello-world` service will be composed of 2 instances of `helloworld` pod, each running a single `server` task.
+The `hello-world` service will be composed of a single instance of `helloworld` pod, running a single `server` task.

 ### Step 1 - Initialize service project
 TODO(Nima): Provide steps for initialzing a DC/OS SDK Service project.